fiaas/fiaas-deploy-daemon/docs/operator_guide.md

 [`disable-crd-creation` flag](#disable-crd-creation) on all but the one fiaas-deploy-daemon instance that should manage the CRDs.
-If you use the helm chart to manage RBAC resources for fiaas-deploy-daemon you can then also disable creation of the clusterrole and associated clusterrolebinding for the instances with the `disable-crd-creation` flag set by setting the `rbac.clusterRole.create` and `rbac.clusterRole.create` flags to false.
+If you use the helm chart to manage RBAC resources for fiaas-deploy-daemon you can then also disable creation of the clusterrole and associated clusterrolebinding for the instances with the `disable-crd-creation` flag set by setting the `rbac.clusterRole.create` and `rbac.clusterRoleBinding.create` flags to false.

 Migrating from using skipper to using the helm chart to deploy fiaas-deploy-daemon
 ----------------------------------------------------------------------------------